 Kanban is a popular framework used to implement agile and DevOps software development.
 It requires real-time communication of capacity and full transparency of work.
 Work items are represented visually on a kanban board, allowing team members to see the state of every piece of work at any time.
 (Radigan, Kanban, n.d.)

 The main purpose of representing work as a card on the kanban board is to allow team members to track the progress of work through its workflow in a highly visual manner.
-Kanban cards feature critical information about that particular work item, giving the entire team full visibility into who is responsible for that item of work, a brief description of the job being done, how long that piece of work is estimated to take, and so on.
+Kanban cards feature critical information about a work item, giving the entire team full visibility into who is responsible for that item of work, a brief description of the job being done, how long that piece of work is estimated to take, and so on.
 Cards on virtual kanban boards will often also feature screenshots and other technical details that is valuable to the assignee.
 Allowing team members to see the state of every work item at any given point in time, as well as all of the associated details, ensures increased focus, full traceability, and fast identification of blockers and dependencies.
 (Radigan, Kanban, n.d.)

-Kanban aims to give team members just enough work so the team is consistently working at capacity.
+Kanban aims to give team members just enough work, so the team is consistently working at capacity.
 Teams that practice kanban benefit from flexible planning, clearer focus, and total transparency because whatever’s on the board is the top priority.
 That’s what developers are working on.
 Kanban is great for operational teams focused on continuous delivery with changing priorities.
 (Daly, n.d.)

 Critique (Pros and Cons)